soda-cdm/kahu/test/e2e/README.md

 <br />
 We use Ginkgo framework for Kahu
 Ginkgo is a testing framework for Go designed to help you write expressive tests.
 It is best paired with the Gomega matcher library.
 When combined, Ginkgo and Gomega provide a rich and expressive DSL (Domain-specific Language) for writing tests.

 ## Goals
-*Properly documented framework to help with adoption *Easily express end-to-end test and suites using the built-in Go testing package *Rely and use Go testing package constructs to create test suites and test functions *Provide helper functions that abstracts Client-Go functionalities *Support Go test features to easily select/filter tests to run during execution *Define optional env/argument variables to control/pass data to tests
+* Properly documented framework to help with adoption
+* Easily express end-to-end test and suites using the built-in Go testing package
+* Rely and use Go testing package constructs to create test suites and test functions
+* Provide helper functions that abstracts Client-Go functionalities
+* Support Go test features to easily select/filter tests to run during execution
+* Does not specify how tests are built and executed (i.e. e2e.test binary)
+* Define optional env/argument variables to control/pass data to tests

 ## Non-Goals
-* Does not specify how tests are built and executed (i.e. e2e.test binary)
 * Maintain backward compatibility with existing e2e test framework
 * Not responsible for bootstrapping or executing the tests themselves (i.e. Ginkgo)
 * Initially, this framework will not be responsible for hosting clusters infra components (i.e. Kubetest/Kubetest2)